-AngularJS relies on two-way data binding, this makes our AngularJS application laggy.
+AngularJS relies on two-way data binding, which makes our AngularJS application laggy.
 As we know, AngularJS creates a watcher for each binding to track changes in the DOM.
-It compares the new value with the initial value runs the $digest loop after the view updates.
+It compares the new value with the initial value and runs the $digest loop after the view updates.
 The $digest loop then checks actually changed values and the values tracked by the watchers.
 During development, we may come to a point when an app is packed with too many watchers for bound elements, the performance will decrease.

 As we know, AngularJS applies changes in the real DOM in the browser.
 So, whenever the real DOM gets changed, the browser also has to change many internal values to represent a new DOM.
 This also decreases the application performance.

-AngularJS is based on Model, Controller, and View thus it is complex and addresses single page application development.
-For AngularJS development object is responsible for Model Part, which is initialized by the Controller and then transformed into HTML to create the view for the user.
+AngularJS is based on Model, Controller, and View thus it is complex and addresses single-page application development.
+For AngularJS development object is responsible for the Model Part, which is initialized by the Controller and then transformed into HTML to create the view for the user.
 It works with MVC and provides a reliable solution for development projects.
 AngularJS provides many standard services, directives, controllers, factories, etc. With AngularJS, we can break code into several files.